-1) Present the approved tuition waiver forms to the registration representative.
+1. Present the approved tuition waiver forms to the registration representative.

-2) Complete the one-page Non-Degree Seeking Student Application form.
-The form may be obtained from the Registrar’s website at www.famu.edu.
+2. Complete the one-page Non-Degree Seeking Student Application form.
+The form may be obtained from the Registrar’s website at www.famu.edu/registrar.
 (This form will not be necessary if you were enrolled the previous semester or have been admitted to a degree program).

-3).
-Complete a class schedule request form provided by the registration representative(s).
+3. Complete a class schedule request form provided by the registration representative(s).

-4).
-Submit the class schedule request form to the registration representative.
+4. Submit the class schedule request form to the registration representative.

-5).
-Pick up the class schedule printout and check for accuracy.
-Then request the late fee waiver from the registration representative and attach to your schedule printout
+6. Request the late fee waiver from the registration representative and attach to your schedule printout

 Please contact the Registrar’s Office at (850) 599-3115 if you have questions or need additional information.